SALTED-Project/city-liveability-index-data/README.md

 - If the entity is a polygon, the location of it should be a polygon (not simple coordinate)
 - Coordinates should be lon, lat order (e.g., [20.12, 12.32] corresponds to 20.12 lon and 12.32 lat.
 - While creating an Entity using the "Entity()" constructor of the NGSI-LD library, make sure to add a third argument (if not there already).

+Acknowledgement to the open data used in the CEF SALTED project:
+For Madrid dataset:
+Origen de los datos: Ayuntamiento de Madrid, data obtained in 06/2023

+Building dataset: EUBUCCO, citation to the relevant paper:
+Milojevic-Dupont, N., Wagner, F., Nachtigall, F. et al. EUBUCCO v0.1: European building stock characteristics in a common and open database for 200+ million individual buildings.
+Sci Data 10, 147 (2023). https://doi.org/10.1038/s41597-023-02040-2